-The goal of this article is to remind student nurses and practicing nurses as to the recommended content of self-presentation documents and expected behaviors, e.g. resume, cover letter writing, and interviewing techniques.
-Whereas, a resume is usually the preferred application document to a new health care position, the possible request for a Curriculum Vitae (CV) will require more elaboration as to a nurse's educational background, abilities, and skills.
+This article is intended to remind student nurses and practicing nurses about the recommended content of self-presentation documents and expected behaviors, e.g., resume, cover letter writing, and interviewing techniques.
+Whereas a resume is usually the preferred application document to a new health care position, the possible request for a Curriculum Vitae (CV) will require more elaboration as to a nurse's educational background, abilities, and skills.
 A request for a CV Summary requires a shortened version of a CV.